CeciliaSwe/portfolio-1st/README.md

 ## Features
 * Internal links (within sheet and between sheets) - both in nav bar and on the sheets
 * External links (social media)
-* Booking form (mock)
+* Booking form
 * Images and embedded video

 ### Future features
-* A booking form sending the data to the business owner - current form uses form method get and clear the form upon submit.
+* A booking form sending the data to the business owner - current form uses form method get and clears the form upon submit.
 * Integrated feedback for course availability (available/few left/full)

 ## Technologies